Universal recovery maps and approximate sufficiency of quantum relative entropy: Introduction

-This concept has been generalized to the quantum setup~\cite{Pet86,Petz88,mosonyi04,anna06}.
-For two Hilbert spaces $A$ and $B$, let $\D(A)$ denote the set of density operators on $A$ and let $\TPCP(A,B)$ be the set of trace-preserving completely positive maps from $A$ to $B$.
-Let $\Q(A)$ denote some subset of $\D(A)$.
+For two Hilbert spaces $A$ and $B$, let $\D(A)$ denote the set of density operators on $A$ and let $\TPCP(A,B)$ be the set of trace-preserving completely positive maps from $A$ to $B$.\footnote{A linear mapping $\cN_{A \to B}$ from $A$ to $B$ is said to be \emph{completely positive} if $(\cN_{A \to B} \otimes \cI_R)(\rho_{AR}) \geq 0$ for all $\rho_{AR} \geq 0$, where $R$ denotes an arbitrary reference system and $\cI_R$ denotes the identity map on $R$.
+The mapping is additionally trace preserving if any positive semi-definite trace-class input operator is mapped to an output operator that has the same trace.} Let $\Q(A)$ denote some subset of $\D(A)$.
 A quantum channel $\cN \in \TPCP(A,B)$ is called \emph{sufficient} (or \emph{reversible}) \emph{with respect to} $\Q(A)$, if there exists a recovery map $\cR \in \TPCP(B,A)$ such that